June 7, 2020

 iBandi is led by Wendy Warren and Dr Jasmin Packer, on behalf of the Environment Institute, The University of Adelaide.
 It is funded by the Australian Government through the Communities Environment Program, in partnership with Trees for Life Inc. and Department for Environment and Water, until 31 December 2020.

 Eyre Peninsula has many amazing but secretive birds.
-There is a real interest among the general community and Natural Resource Management staff in how the populations of many of our bird species are going.
-This is particularly the case for what we have called ‘iconic’ species like the Australian Bustard and Osprey.
+There is a real interest among the general community and Eyre Peninsula Landscape Board officers in how the populations of many of our bird species are going.
+This is particularly the case for what the board has called ‘iconic’ species like the Australian Bustard and Osprey.
 These iconic birds have very distinctive features, making it easy for correct bird identification by both novices and seasoned bird watchers.
 This provides a wonderful opportunity for the use of citizen science in contributing to the conservation of these iconic birds, which are often endangered.

 SO …..
 Have you seen me on EP?
-If you have, Natural Resources Eyre Peninsula would love to hear about your sightings of any of these iconic birds: Yellow-tailed Black Cockatoo, White-bellied Sea-Eagle, Little Penguin, Bush Stone-curlew, Australian Bustard, and Osprey.
+If you have, the Eyre Peninsula Landscape Board would love to hear about your sightings of any of these iconic birds: Yellow-tailed Black Cockatoo, White-bellied Sea-Eagle, Little Penguin, Bush Stone-curlew, Australian Bustard, and Osprey.
 Simply go to www.epiconicbirds.com.au and follow the instructions.
 Your contribution to our knowledge and understanding of these species is highly valued.

 Two exciting updates are coming from the Mozzie Monitors project this month!